SamiPerttu/fundsp/README.md

 [FunDSP](https://github.com/SamiPerttu/fundsp)
 is an audio DSP ([digital signal processing](https://en.wikipedia.org/wiki/Digital_signal_processing)) library for audio processing and synthesis.

-It features a powerful inline graph notation that taps into composable, zero-cost abstractions, expressing audio processing networks as [Rust](https://www.rust-lang.org/) types.
+FunDSP features a powerful inline graph notation for describing audio processing networks.
+The notation taps into composable, zero-cost abstractions that express the structure of audio networks as [Rust](https://www.rust-lang.org/) types.

 Another innovative feature of FunDSP is its signal flow system, which can determine analytic [frequency responses](https://en.wikipedia.org/wiki/Frequency_response)